Cat Gadgets Health & Safety

 Then my vet introduced us to the SureFeed Microchip Cat Feeder.
 I was skeptical at first because, to be honest, I thought it was some kind of scam where my vet would ask me to buy three expensive items with health issues for my fur babies as a convenient justification.
 I quickly learned I was wrong.

-The SureFeed Microchip Cat Feeder worked like a miracle.
-Now each of my pet cats has SureFeed Cat Feeder of their own with their own special mix of food, one that only they can have access to.
+This automated cat feeder worked like a miracle.
+Now each of my pet cats has their own SureFeed Cat Feeder with their own special mix of food, one that only they can access.

-It helped stopped malnutrition, diet issues, stealing of food, bullying, and fighting in the house and among my cats.
+It helped stop malnutrition, dietary issues, food theft, bullying, and fighting in the house and among my cats.

 SureFeed Cat Feeder Description

-Like I said above, the SureFeed Microchip Cat Feeder is an automated cat feeder with a collar sensor, it is made of high impact plastic and is quite sturdy.
-Very light considering that it has a working motor and battery weighing in at more or less 2.2 pounds.
-It stands at about 13 inches high, 9 inches long and about 8 inches wide.
+Like I mentioned earlier, the SureFeed Microchip Cat Feeder is an automated cat feeder with a collar sensor.
+It’s constructed from durable, high-impact plastic and is surprisingly lightweight at approximately 2.2 pounds, considering it houses a working motor and battery.
+The feeder stands at around 13 inches in height, 9 inches in length, and about 8 inches in width.

-It has a high arch loop which doubles as a microchip reader, flanked by clear plastic coverings on the side to discourage attempts of food stealing.
-Whenever your cat approaches the feeding basin or feeding bowl the cat’s neck would pass by or be near the SureFeed arch which then recognizes if the said cat could have access to the food if it is his cat feeder, then the cover would retract allowing access to the food.
+It features a high arch loop that also functions as a microchip reader, flanked by clear plastic coverings on the sides to discourage food theft attempts.
+When your cat approaches the feeding basin or bowl, their neck passes by or comes near the SureFeed arch, which then detects whether the cat should have access to the food in their feeder.
+If it’s the right cat, the cover retracts, allowing access to the food.

 SureFeed Cat Feeder Review